drozdenko/keys/README.md

 # Monterail team members public keys

-File name should be the same as github username.
+File name should be the same as github username and placed in `files/active/[USERNAME].pub` location.

 At the end of the key please put your Monterail email address.

+All staled keys **shouldn't be removed** but placed in `files/trash` location!

 ## Usage: